15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 8. SAMPLE THE LOCAL WINE IN DUBROVNIK OLD TOWN

-Sipping homegrown Croatian wine on a secret rooftop terrace is one of the best things to do in Dubrovnik Old Town in the early evening, and wine lovers will be happy as I’ve located the top places for local wine tasting hidden in the oldest part of town!
+Sipping Croatian wine on a secret rooftop terrace is one of the best things to do in Dubrovnik Old Town in the early evening and you don’t have to be a connoisseur of wine to enjoy some of these top places hidden in the oldest part of town!

-For something more cosy, you can check out wine bar Skar or D’vino, both of which have a few tall tables and chairs right on the cobbles, perfect for sipping wine and relaxing!
+For something more cosy, you can check out wine bar Skar or D’vino, both of which have a few tall tables and chairs right on the cobbles, perfect for sipping wine in a relaxing setting!

 9. SWIM THE DUBROVNIK OLD TOWN BANJE BEACH